Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

-This introduction is necessary to make the point that Paul was the apostle of the nations (uncircumcision) and the original twelve apostles that knew
+Clearly, by calling, Paul was the apostle of the nations (uncircumcision) and the original twelve apostles that knew

 Jesus in the flesh were the apostles of the sons of Israel (circumcision).
-Another

-way of stating this is that Paul proclaimed the name of
+Given this, Paul proclaimed the name of

-Jesus as the Son of God to a people that had little to no background about the law and customs of Moses.
+Jesus as the Son of God to a people that may have had little to no background about the law and customs of Moses.